Kyureeus-Edtech/custom-python-etl-data-connector-Shaun-Allan/README.md

 ### 1\.
 Extract

-The extraction process is performed in two main steps to gather all the necessary raw data:
+The extraction process uses the endpoints listed above to gather all the necessary raw data:

-  * **Playlist Details**: First, a call is made to the `/v1/playlists/{id}` endpoint to get the playlist's own metadata (name, description, owner, follower count).
+  * **Playlist Details**: Fetches the playlist's own metadata.
-  * **Track Details**: The script then extracts a list of all track IDs from the playlist.
-These IDs are then used to make a bulk call to the `/v1/tracks` endpoint to get the rich, full details for up to 100 tracks at once.
+  * **Track Details**: First gets all track IDs from the playlist, then uses those IDs to fetch full details for all tracks.

 ### 2\.
 Transform